mihailthebuilder/manga_download/README.md

 # manga_download
-Download any manga chapter in a single PDF file

-This is a Django website which downloads any manga chapter in a single PDF file.
+This is a Django (2.0) website which downloads any manga chapter in a single PDF file.